MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-SiteMailboxProvisioningPolicy.md

 ```

 ### -Identity
-!!!
-Exchange Server 2013

-The Identity parameter specifies the identity of the site mailbox provisioning policy.

-!!!
-Exchange Server 2016, Exchange Online

 The Identity parameter specifies the site mailbox provisioning policy that you want to view.
 You can use any value that uniquely identifies the policy.
 For example:

 - Name